 - Valle de la Luna & Cordillera de la Sal, Reserva Nacional Los Flamencos

-In the afternoon we drive to the Valle de la Luna (‘Moon Valley’).
+In the late afternoon we drive to the Valle de la Luna (‘Moon Valley’).
 Its extraordinary landscape of strange rock formations is part of the protected nature sanctuary, Reserva Nacional Los Flamencos, in the Salt Mountain Range.
 The valley forms a depression surrounded by jagged spines of salt-encrusted hills, with an immense sand dune running between two ridges, resulting in unbelievable moon-like scenery.
 We also view the canyon and small dunes of the Cordillera de la Sal (‘Salt Mountain Range’).
+We return to the hotel for a late dinner.
 (Overnight San Pedro de Atacama) BD

 - Agro-ecological tour of Toconao village